AKK-soft-dev/vw-detector/README.md

 ## React reusable custom hook

-If want to use this library in your React application, copy and paste this in your project :
+If you want to use this library in your React application, copy and paste this in your project and modify it base on your needs :

 ```js
 import { useEffect, useRef, useState } from "react";